 You are expected to earn a minimum grade of "B" or "S" in each graduate-level course you take.
-If a student borders on making unsatisfactory progress (as evidenced by grades and/or less than average evaluations by department faculty), they meet with their faculty advisor to discuss the problem(s), review appropriate measures of correction, and establish a timeline for change.
+If you border on making unsatisfactory progress (as evidenced by grades and/or less than average evaluations by department faculty), you should meet with your advisor to discuss the problem(s), review appropriate corrective measures, and establish a timeline for change.
 However, severity of the problem(s) may not allow for this method and informal methods are not procedurally required.

-The program defines "unsatisfactory" performance in graduate-level course work as a grade of "U" or "F" in any course or more than two grades below a "B." Obtaining one course grade of "F" or "U," more than two course grades below a "B," a cumulative GPA lower than a "B" average, or failure to meet all requirements of a remediation plan will result in program dismissal.
+The program defines "unsatisfactory" performance in graduate-level course work as a grade of "U" or "F" in any course or more than two grades below a "B." Obtaining one course grade of "F" or "U," more than two course grades below a "B," a cumulative GPA lower than a "B"

+average, or failure to meet all requirements of a remediation plan will result in program dismissal.
 Students who have been dismissed for unsatisfactory performance in graduate-level course work will not be allowed to take courses in the program as unclassified students.